 What is active surveillance for prostate cancer?

-Active surveillance means monitoring slow-growing prostate cancer instead of undertaking radical treatments such as surgery or radiation right away.
-The goal is to delay surgery, radiation or other measures for as long as possible in order to avoid the side effects associated with these treatments.
+Active surveillance means monitoring slow-growing prostate cancer instead of undertaking radical treatments such as surgery or radiation therapy right away.
+The goal is to delay treatments or other measures for as long as possible in order to avoid the side effects associated with these treatments.

 Why is active surveillance an option?